schoeberl/chisel-lab/lab6/README.md

 It is described in  more detail in the **Vending Machine Specification** (available in DTU Inside), Exercise 1b.

-The circuit consist of the seven-segment decoder and the test circuit
+The circuit consist of the seven-segment decoder and the test circuit.
+The test circuit shall drive the seven-segment display with a counter to show all possible values.
+The counter shall count at a frequency of around 2 Hz for easy following by a human.

+For a start you can connect the clock input to a button for manual clocking.
+However, the final solution shall use the 100 MHz clock and additional hardware is needed to produce the 2 Hz timing.

 Reuse your table from last week (lab5) and add it to ```SevenSegDec.scala```.